 - How Manual Processes Are Killing Your Procurement Efforts

 In the battle between procurement vs. purchasing, there is no clear winner.

 Companies should pick an approach based on their unique needs.
 Small businesses may choose purchasing with an intention of keeping the process clean and simple, whereas enterprises may prefer a full-fledged procurement process just to make it a core part of their corporate strategy.

 Whatever approach you choose to follow, manual tools like paper forms, spreadsheets, and Word documents will end up doing more harm than good.
-Cloud-based digital procurement systems like Kissflow improve productivity by standardizing strictly regulated processes like procurement and purchasing.
-Kissflow will help organizations shorten purchasing procurement cycles, improve collaboration, and ensure compliance without making a dent on their account.
+Cloud-based digital procurement software like Kissflow improve productivity by standardizing strictly regulated processes like procurement and purchasing.